Asset Tracing And Recovery Defence London

 - enforcement of civil fraud judgements including specialist insolvency proceedings.

-In the early stages of a civil fraud matter, our team will focus on a number of considerations including ‘interim relief orders’.
+In the early stages of a civil fraud matter, our asset recovery and civil fraud solicitors team will focus on a number of considerations including ‘interim relief orders’.
 In particular we will assess the need for:

 - an internal investigation